Best Distortion Pedals for Guitar: Top 5 (You’ll Sound Killer)

 Let’s dive in…

 The Big Muff is one of those distortion pedals all guitar players into their gear have heard of.
-Its legendary sound is associated with artists ranging from Smashing Pumpkins to Pink Floyd to Hendrix.
+Its legendary sound is associated with artists such as Smashing Pumpkins, Pink Floyd and Jimi Hendrix.

-With a nod to its iconic 70’s brother, the Big Muff Pi, the Big Muff Pi reissue is simplicity personified with just three controls; Sustain, Tone and Volume.
+With a nod to its iconic 70’s brother, the Big Muff Pi, this reissue is simplicity personified with just three controls: Sustain, Tone and Volume.

-No bells and whistles, just pure in your face, grunting distortion.
-Whether you need a distortion pedal for lead, rhythm, guitar, bass or keys, The Big Muff from Electro-Harmonix just works.
+There are no bells and whistles, just pure in-your-face, grunting distortion.
+Whether you need a distortion pedal for lead, rhythm, guitar, bass or keys, The Big Muff from Electro-Harmonix works.

-If you're on the fence about getting this, for goodness sake, get off it right away.
+If you’re on the fence about getting this, get off it right away.

 Best Bits